harrysiggins/zapier/README.md

 ![alt text](https://github.com/harrysiggins/zapier/blob/master/DashboardImages/Active%20vs%20Churn.png)

 This obviously doesn't tell the whole story, as user activity and churn behavior will undoubtedly change over time.
 By analyzing cohorts on a monthly basis, we can see how user activity changes over time.
 The table below shows how the total number of active users within a cohort was distributed over the study period.
-For example, 21.77% of all active periods from those in the first cohort occcured in that cohort's second month.
+For example, 21.77% of all active periods from those in the first cohort occurred in that cohort's second month.
 Although different from a typical cohort analysis that shows activity relative to a starting point, this analysis shows across all cohorts that activity from users increases from the first month of usage through the second, and then decreases over time - either from decreased usage (loss of product awareness or churn).

 ![alt text](https://github.com/harrysiggins/zapier/blob/master/DashboardImages/Cohort.png)